oddlot/opentab/README.md

 # Ledger

-Android application for managing shared debts and expenses
+aAndroid application for managing shared debts and expenses

 1. Clone repository
 2. Open in Android Studio